j842-deprecated/old-install2/README.md

 # Making a container compatible with dr

+## Example

+For an example see: https://github.com/j842/docker-dr-helloworld

+## User

+dr creates druser with uid 22022 and druser with gid 22022 on the host. dr expects the Dockerfile to create that user and group and a USER command to switch to it.

 ## Files needed

 The container image must include the drinstall script
 ```
-/usr/local/bin/drinstall SERVICENAME   -- populates /dr with everything below.
+/usr/local/bin/drinstall SERVICENAME IMAGE      -- populates /dr with everything below.
 ```

-And created by drinstall:
+And drinstall neads to create the following:
 ```
 /dr/txt/shorthelp.txt                           -- shown when dr is run with no args
 /dr/bin/hostinit SERVICENAME IMAGE              -- automatically run on host when installed